 BBC Digital Planet - World Service Radio Interview.

-I spoke briefly on the BBC Digital Planet programme about gravitational wave detector technology and my Gravity Synth project with Leon Trimble.
+I spoke on the BBC Digital Planet programme about gravitational wave detector technology and my Gravity Synth project with Leon Trimble.

 16th February 2019

 21st November 2018

 - Instruments Gravitational Wave Detectors and Musical Instruments Alike.